 An EXEMPTION permanently eliminates the need for your vehicle to be tested because the vehicle meets certain criteria.
 There is a list of vehicles currently exempt from emissions testing.
 To apply for an exemption, using the EP-OO1 A form, you must certify that your vehicle meets one of the criteria listed.
 Then mail the form to MDOT MVA, attention VEIP (see address below), or hand deliver it to any of the 18 VEIP stations located throughout Maryland.

 A WAIVER eliminates the VEIP test requirements for only the remainder of your vehicle's current test cycle (a test cycle typically lasts two years).
 You must re-apply before each new test cycle to continue receiving the waiver.
-Request a waiver using the EP-001 A and return to MDOT MVA by mail or scan and email to email@example.com.
+For quickest processing request a waiver online.
+You may also fill out the EP-001 A, upload and email to the Customer Feedback Form, or mail it back to the Glen Burnie Office, Attn VEIP.

 If I request an extension today how long must I wait before I am able to have my vehicle inspected?
 Once you request an extension you must wait at least 48 hours from the time of the request to the time you actually have your vehicle inspected.

 I requested an extension, but did not receive the notice.
 What can I do?
 If you know your new inspection due date and did not receive a new notice you may use your registration card to have the vehicle tested.
-If you do not know you new inspection due date you will need to contact VEIP at firstname.lastname@example.org.
+If you do not know you new inspection due date click here.